 Suprelorin® (deslorelin acetate)

 Suprelorin® is a subcutaneous implant designed to prevent fertility and suppress libido in male dogs for a minimum of six or twelve months, depending on the size of the implant (4.7 vs. 9.4mg, respectively).
-Developed by Peptech Animal Health, which was later purchased by Virbac Animal Health, Suprelorin has been approved for male dog contraception in Australia and New Zealand (4.7mg/six-month dose only) since 2007, and the European Union since 2008.
-The 4.7mg implant received regulatory approval in China and Mexico in 2019.
+Originally developed in Australia, it is currently marketed by Virbac and approved for sale in approximately 40 countries, which can be seen in the map below.

 How does Suprelorin work?
 The implant, placed beneath the skin between the shoulders, releases a slow and continuous dose of deslorelin, a gonadotropin-releasing hormone (GnRH) analog.
 Deslorelin suppresses the reproductive endocrine system by preventing the production of pituitary hormones and testosterone, the male gonadal hormone.

 So long as deslorelin is being released, the dog remains infertile and behaves as if castrated.
 (Note, however, that the manufacturer reports that it will generally take 2-3 weeks after implantation for testosterone to be reduced, and about 6 weeks to become infertile).

 ACC&D believes that Suprelorin offers value for dogs who cannot safely undergo surgery, as well as for guardians who wish to prevent fertility without castrating (dogs can receive sequential implants) or are unsure about castration and want to “trial” a “castrated” dog.
 This might include, for example, persons who want to ensure that castration would not impact their dog’s working, herding, or hunting abilities.
 Numerous studies have found that the fertility suppression effect of Suprelorin is reversible, even after multiple (up to four) consecutive implants.
 Want to learn more about Suprelorin?
 Check out ACC&D’s resources below: